Does my website need to be PCI DSS compliant?

 Does every website have to be PCI DSS compliant?

-From large global corporations to small Internet retailers, compliance with the PCI Data Security Standard (PCI DSS) is vital for all merchants who accept card payments, online or offline.
+From large global corporations to small Internet retailers, compliance with the PCI Data Security Standard (PCI DSS) is vital for all businesses who accept card payments, online or offline.
 There are a number of different compliance levels and the size of your business will determine the specific compliance requirements that must be met.
 PCI DSS is intended for all entities involved in payment processing, regardless of their size or transaction volume.

 PCI compliance and the internet